StevenMayher/431-2021/classes/class25/README.md

 Now that you've completed [Project B registration](https://thomaselove.github.io/431-2021-projectB/register.html) and [Quiz 3](https://github.com/THOMASELOVE/431-2021/tree/main/quizzes/quiz3) over Thanksgiving Break, here's what's left.

-1. There is a Minute Paper after Class 25 due Wednesday 2021-12-01 at noon. **Details to come.**
+1. The regular Minute Paper after Class 25 due Wednesday 2021-12-01 at noon. **Details to come.**
-    - Visit https://bit.ly/431-2021-projectB-confirmation and fill out the form there by noon on Wednesday 2021-12-01.
+    - In addition, please visit https://bit.ly/431-2021-projectB-confirmation and fill out the form there by noon on Wednesday 2021-12-01.
 2. The Schedule for Project B oral presentations has been posted to our Shared Google Drive.
     - Please note the date and time of your presentation, and contact Dr. Love via email immediately if there are any issues.
     - See the [Project B Checklist](https://thomaselove.github.io/431-2021-projectB/checklist.html) for more on what to expect during your presentation.